-If you are ready to give it a detailed thought, then this in-depth guide to home insulation includes everything you need to know to get started.
+If you’re ready to take control of your home’s climate and energy usage, this comprehensive guide to home insulation covers everything you need to know to get started.

 Why Do You Need Home Insulation?

 Through various mechanisms, heat flows from warmer areas to cooler areas until there is no longer a temperature difference.
-During winter, heat flows from all heated areas to unheated areas such as attics, garages, bathrooms, and even outdoors if you have gaps and crevices around windows and doors.
-This means your heating system works harder than it has to contribute to higher energy usage.
+During winter, heat flows from all heated areas to unheated areas such as attics, garages, bathrooms, and even outdoors if gaps and crevices surround windows and doors.
+This means your heating system works harder than it has to, contributing to higher energy usage.

 The opposite happens in the summer months.
 Heat flows from the warmer outdoors to the cooler indoors, which hinders your air conditioning.